Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-02-play-the-game.md

 <details>
-  <summary>Play Connect Four with CLI Client!</summary>
+  <summary>Check your progress with the Connect Four CLI!</summary>

-To make the game more exciting, we've implemented a CLI-client that allows you To play a game of Connect Four.
+To make the game more exciting, we've implemented a CLI-client that allows you to play a game of Connect Four.
 That is, if you manage to implement the necessary commands and events.

-To run the CLI simply run:
+Run the simply by executing the following command:

 ```shell
 poetry run python -m connect_four.cli